sftpgo/docs/docs/keyboard-interactive.md

+---
+description: "Configure keyboard-interactive SSH authentication in open-source SFTPGo using external programs or HTTP hooks for custom challenge-response flows."
+---

 # Keyboard Interactive Authentication

 Keyboard interactive authentication is, in general, a series of questions asked by the server with responses provided by the client.